elucify/zoe-birthday-letter/zoe-birth-letter.md

 Right now, as I write this, I am eating leftover Ethiopian food - the leftovers from the dinner your uncle Eric and I were eating last night when your mother called me to say she was in labor.
-Right now you are sleeping (I imagine) in the nursery at GWU hospital, and the nurses are taking are if you every need - and bringing you to your mommy to nurse when you need to.
+Right now you are sleeping (I imagine) in the nursery at GWU hospital, and the nurses are taking care of your every need - and bringing you to your mommy to nurse when you need to.

 Zoe, you'll never be able to imagine, unless or until you have children of your own, how